panviva/toolkit-dotnet-sdk/README.md

-# Panviva.Sdk
+# Panviva SDK

-## Introduction
+## **Introduction**
+Wouldn't it be great if you could share information seamlessly?
+This .Net Core library allows you to push your knowledge further and consume a complete list of Panviva's API offerings within your application.

-This is a simple .Net Core library provided by [Panviva Pty.
-Ltd.](https://www.panviva.com/) to help use Panviva APIs reliably and easily in a .Net Core developer environment.
+This is a simple .Net Core library provided by [Panviva](https://www.panviva.com/) to help use Panviva APIs reliably and easily in a .Net Core developer environment.

 This is the Base Repository of Panviva.Sdk which includes
 - Panviva.Sdk.Models